 The ready explanation is that hotel guests in this situation aren’t purchasing the services of a fun person.
 They’re paying for smooth hotel check-in, not a standup comedy routine.
 The astute front desk clerk—or retail store salesperson or professional practitioner—will time their talk to facilitate transactions.
 Further, even when the consumer isn’t in a hurry, humor can be a promotional vampire.
 The audience starts paying more attention to the joke than to the sales message.

-Just remember that excellent timing counts when telling a joke, and also in when to tell a joke.
+Just remember that excellent timing counts as a skill when telling a joke, and also in choosing when to tell a joke.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology